 This clinical component is an extension of NUR 105 Geriatric Nursing allowing students to apply skills to experiences in a variety of clinical settings.
 Students will integrate basic principles related to characteristics of the aging population, concepts of geriatric nursing care, theories of aging, and ethical and legal aspects of geriatric nursing into the care of the aging adult.

-Prerequisite: NUR 102 Practical Nursing Fundamental Lab

-Co-requisite: NUR 105 Geriatric Nursing
+Prerequisite: NUR 102 Practical Nursing Fundamental Lab Co-requisite: NUR 105 Geriatric Nursing

-NUR 109 MEDICAL-SURGICAL NURSING & PATHOPHYSIOLOGY 2
+NUR 109 Medical-Surgical Nursing & Pathophysiology 2

 This course focuses on theory, rationale, and specific nursing interventions from previous courses and a continuation of the utilization of the nursing process in caring for acute/chronically ill patients with an emphasis on pathophysiology.
 Consideration will be given to the physiological, cognitive, psychosocial and spiritual need of the patient.
-A lab component is included in this
+A lab component is included in this course.

-Prerequisite: NUR 107 Medical-Surgical Nursing & Pathophysiology 1
+Prerequisite: NUR 107 Medical-Surgical Nursing & Pathophysiology 1 Co-requisite: NUR 110 Medical-Surgical Nursing & Pathophysiology 2 Clinical

-Co-requisite: NUR 110 Medical-Surgical Nursing & Pathophysiology 2 Clinical
+NUR 110 Medical-Surgical Nursing & Pathophysiology 2 Clinical